-TRENTON – Legislation designed to help laid off firefighters is advancing in the Senate.
+TRENTON – Legislation to require background checks for school volunteers is advancing in the Assembly.

 TRENTON – Democrats in the state Legislature reached on compromise with Gov. Chris Christie on a state budget proposal Monday that is expected to be voted on next week.

 WASHINGTON, D.C. — A growing number of states are stepping up efforts to expand high-quality broadband—or high-speed Internet—in the wake of the federal government’s national plan and the availability of stimulus funds, according to a new report released Monday by the Pew Center on the States.

 TRENTON – Everyone loves being outside in the summer, and whether you are vacationing at the Jersey Shore, biking in a state park or just relaxing in your backyard, you need to safeguard you and your family from West Nile virus (WNV).